vdslv/location-settings-navigator/README.md

 # location-settings-navigator

+### Capacitor plugin for Android.

+### You should have previous location permission granted ("While using app", "Ask all the time", etc.)

-Navigate user directly to location permission settings of an app.
+Navigates user directly to location permission settings of an app.

 ## Install